 I ran all of my favorite VPN providers through rounds of testing, and I found that these 6 VPNs will offer the best protection for you while inside Saudi Arabian borders.
 Here’s a short summary:

-- IPVanish: Well-encrypted connections, reliable connection speeds, kill switch protection and a “scramble” connection option mean this provider will do an above-average job of protecting your online activities from inside Saudi borders.
+- IPVanish: Well-encrypted unlimited connections, reliable connection speeds, kill switch protection and a “scramble” connection option mean this provider will do an above-average job of protecting your online activities from inside Saudi borders.

 - VyprVPN: Provides kill switch protection, automatic reconnect, the ability to block malicious sites, custom DNS servers and much more.